eclipse-archived/codewind-appsody-extension/.github/ISSUE_TEMPLATE/where-to-report-issues.md

 🚨 Please don't submit new issues here. 🚨

-All issues for the Eclipse Codewind plugin for Che are managed at [https://github.com/eclipse/codewind/issues](https://github.com/eclipse/codewind/issues).
+All issues for the Eclipse Codewind Appsody extension are managed at [https://github.com/eclipse/codewind/issues](https://github.com/eclipse/codewind/issues).